TARZAN'S LODGE - HERSTMONCEUX TREEHOUSE

 So please eat responsibly.
 If you can't finish your meal, ask for a doggy bag.
 Don't waste food.
 Even better, consider going veggie, or vegan.
 Or at least try to cut down on your red meat intake, with no meat Mondays.
 Having said that, what is life without the occasional celebration.
 It's just good to be alive, unlike the dinosaurs, mammoths and even rhinos, that once roamed the British Isles.
 We killed off such mega-fauna, when we hunted them to extinction, and began farming domestic animals.
 Mooooo, baaaaa.

 SUSTAINABLE BUILDINGS - The use of wood for construction is a sustainable practice, provided that the timber being used comes from a responsibly managed source.
 The old Generating Station in Lime Park, at Herstmonceux, is mostly built of wood, dating from C.1890.
 Wood is a natural carbon sink - meaning we should plant more trees - and build more houses of timber.
 The use of photovoltaic panels and large (solar) conservatory areas to trap heat, reduces the need to waste electricity or use fossil fuels.
 Light from our sun pours down on planet earth at the rate of one kilowatt per square meter.
 Mostly, this free natural resource is wasted, because conventional houses use gas or oil for central heating.
+This picture is as part of the generating station was removed in 1936, by the Weald Supply Company, when forced to pay Charles de Roemer compensation under the Lighting Act of 1888.
+The missing roof has since been restored, on which to mount solar panels.
+It is reported that King Charles III is due to mount solar panels at Windsor Castle in London.
+Battle Abbey in East Sussex is also considering mounting solar panels in their grounds.

 Sorry, not yet available.